Ismailalkouz94/spring-boot-microservices/README.md

 * **User-Managment** is one of the backend services.
 It has a REST API to get and provide results to simple Users managment.
 * **Weather API** is the second backend service.
 It provides a REST API to get weathers.
-* **service-registry** is the Eureka Server, which is contacted by backend services and the gateway.
+* **Service-Registry** is the Eureka Server, which is contacted by backend services and the gateway.
-* **Api-gateway** is the Routing Service, implemented with Zuul.
+* **Api-Gateway** is the Routing Service, implemented with Zuul.
 It connects with Eureka for service discovery, and performs load balancing with Ribbon.
 * **postman collection** contains the API samples.

 ## How to execute the application